Nate152/GatsbyBlog/src/pages/hello-world/index.md

 ---
-title: Innagural Post - Gatsby.js and other templates
+title: Innagural Post - Gatsby.js and other template options
 date: "2018-10-29"
 ---